rikingurditta/csc419-complementary-dynamics/entry.md

 # Complementary Dynamics

 ## Introduction
+Animating models can be very difficult task that that can require a lot of work, especially when trying to simulate real life physics in an artistic manner.
+When using programs to add physical effects to animations one issue is that the physics may undo the hand animation and the intent of the artist.
+Complementary dynamics is a system that is designed to enhance the animation while not interfering with the artists intentions.
+It achieves this by finding complementary displacements such that they are algebraically orthogonal to the animated dispalcements.
 - motivation
   - animating is a lot of work
   - physics based animation is hard to control artistically